Garry Mauro

-Garry Mauro (born February 21, 1948) is an American politician.
-He was the four-term commissioner of the Texas General Land Office from 1983 to 1999 during the administrations of Governors Mark White, Bill Clements, Ann Richards, and George W. Bush.
-He is also known for losing the 1998 Texas gubernatorial election to Bush, who at that time was the incumbent governor seeking re-election.
+Garry Paul Mauro (born February 21, 1948) is an American politician who served four terms as Land Commissioner of Texas from 1983 to 1999, during the administrations of Governors Mark White, Bill Clements, Ann Richards, and George W. Bush.
+He is also known for losing the 1998 Texas gubernatorial election to Bush, who at the time was the incumbent governor seeking re-election.
 He is a member of the Democratic Party.

 Life and career

 Mauro, a native of Bryan, Texas, attended Waco, Texas Reicher Catholic High School.
 He attended college at Texas A&M University in College Station.
 He subsequently attended the University of Texas Law School.

 Mauro went to work for United States Senator Ralph Yarborough after graduation from law school.
 He became Executive Director of the Texas Democratic Party by the time he was 30.

 At 34 in 1982, he was elected to the statewide office of Texas Land Commissioner.
 Despite being targeted for defeat by the state Republican Party, he was re-elected three times.

-Mauro became the second longest-serving Land Commissioner in Texas history serving a total of 16 years in office.
-He is credited by many for bringing new relevance to the office and taking the lead on important issues, including many environmental initiatives.
+Mauro became the longest-serving Land Commissioner in Texas history serving a total of 16 years in office.
+He is credited by many for bringing new relevance to the office and taking the lead on important issues, including many environmental and conservation initiatives.

 As chairman of the Veteran's Land Board, Mauro pushed legislation passed in 1983 that expanded the investment authority of the board and provided for increased loan ceiling for land and housing.
 The program was expanded to include certain National Guard personnel.
 He moved for exceptionally low interest rates, which led to a record number of housing loans for Texas veterans.
 In 1993, Mauro campaigned to gain voter approval of an additional $500 million in bonds for veterans housing loans and $250 million in bonds for land loans.

 In 1989, the Texas Legislature approved a Mauro initiative to reduce air pollution and to sell more natural gas.
 The bill requires fleet operators in larger cities to convert to clean-burning fuels, including compressed natural gas.
 Mauro was appointed by Speaker Jim Wright to a Task Force that put similar measures in the re-authorization of the Clean Air Act.
 In 1993, President Bill Clinton appointed Mauro to be the Chairman of the Federal Fleet Conversion Task Force for Alternative Fuels which further implemented those measures.

 Also in 1989, the Legislature passed a bill pushed by Mauro to facilitate the recycling of plastics.
 The bill requires manufacturers to code their plastic items according to resins used.